drwasho/n00b-Sx/README.md

 n00b-Sx
 =======

-The goal of this project is to create a bootstrapped version of Sx for folks without much Linux or command line experience to start using Sx.
+The goal of this project is to create a bootstrapped version of [Sx](https://sx.dyne.org/) for folks without much Linux or command line experience to start using Sx.
+The way we do this is by writing shell scripts that are executable for the user to run certain functions in Sx.

+Ultimately, the reason for doing this is to allow users to start using stealth addresses via Sx asap.
+No doubt this project will be redundant as wallet software starts to make stealth wallets an easy experience.

 ## Instructions